 * Behind shutters

-Bat Bites aren’t always noticeable, they typically are not very painful so it’s possible for somebody to get bitten while they’re sleeping or otherwise distracted.
-If you or anyone in your household has been exposed to a bat and you’re not 100% sure that they were not bitten, it should be seized and brought with you to a doctor to be examined for rabies.
+Bat bites aren’t always noticeable, they typically are not very painful so it’s possible for somebody to get bitten while they’re sleeping or otherwise distracted.
+If you or anyone in your household has been exposed to a bat and you’re not 100% sure that they were bitten, it should be brought with you to a doctor to be examined for rabies.
 This is especially crucial in the case of a child who is found with a bat as they may not admit to becoming bitten or understand the possible risk.
 Do not panic – rabies remains extremely rare, but it’s far better to be safe than sorry, right?

 The Way to Grab a Bat

 If you find yourself in a situation where you must catch a bat to either bring it to your physician or release it outside of your house, the main point to consider is to not manage it with your bare hands.
 If you’re not particularly squeamish then you certainly can use a pair of heavy work gloves and use them to catch it and transfer it outdoors.
 You can then open the container outside to free the bat or tape it shut (don’t forget air-holes) and bring it with you to your doctor if somebody has been bitten.

 4. Before you begin the process of eliminating them from your premises, you should check your local ordinances and Pest Control Palm Bay FL as it is illegal to disturb roosts, trap and/or kill bats in many locations.
 This won’t tell you how to kill bats, but it will tell you how to exclude them.